Beagampad/bgp/README.md

 1- In the back project run: `npm run start`

-2- To provide the database of information that we can show in the front run: `http://localhost:3000/seed`

-3- Navigate to `http://localhost:4200/` to view the app.
+2- Navigate to `http://localhost:4200/` to view the app.